georgekalf/Data-visualization/README.md

 ## Overview and Purpose of the Repository

 This repository serves as a demonstration of utilizing different Python visualization libraries to analyze and visualize the impact of the Covid-19 pandemic on businesses in the United Kingdom.
 The project spans from January 2019 to December 2021, offering insights into various industries using both Seaborn and Plotly for creating compelling visualizations.
-The initial line chart showcases the same data but implemented with both libraries, providing a comparative view of their visualization styles.

 ---

 ## Key Findings

-### 1. Overall Impact on New Incorporations (Seaborn and Plotly Line Charts)
+### 1. Comparative Line Charts (Seaborn and Plotly)

-The project begins by analyzing trends in new incorporations across the largest and smallest industries in the UK.
-After each of the three lockdowns, a significant number of new companies emerged, with four out of five minor sectors experiencing growth.
-The observations suggest potential factors such as government loans and entrepreneurial initiatives.
+The first figure showcases a comparative view of the same data using both Seaborn and Plotly for line chart visualizations.
+This provides insights into the visual styles of these libraries.

 **Figure 1:** Comparative Line Charts depicting new incorporations in the UK's largest and smallest industries over a three-year span (2019-2020), implemented with Seaborn and Plotly.

-### 2. Sector-Specific Insights (Interactive Plotly Line Chart)
+### 2. Interactive Bar Chart - London's Largest Industries (Plotly)

-After the first lockdown, the 'Public administration and defence; compulsory social security' sector saw a substantial increase in new incorporations, followed by a decline after the third lockdown.
-In contrast, 'Mining and Quarrying' showed minimal impact.
-The largest industries generally experienced growth after each lockdown, particularly after the first.
-Notably, 'Wholesale and retail trade' demonstrated a notable increase.
+The second figure focuses on new incorporations in London, specifically among the largest industries.
+The chart utilizes Plotly to create an interactive bar chart, offering a dynamic representation of trends and fluctuations.

-**Figure 2:** Interactive Plotly Line Chart illustrating sector-specific insights with smoother lines, providing a dynamic representation of the trends.
+**Figure 2:** Plotly Bar Chart illustrating new incorporations of the largest industries in London from 2019 to 2021, with percentage changes year-over-year.

-### 3. Focus on London's Largest Industries (Plotly Bar Chart)
+### 3. Geospatial Analysis of 'Real Estate Activities' (Plotly)

-The analysis extends to London, examining trends in new incorporations among the largest industries.
-Despite the three lockdowns, most sectors exhibited growth, with only a 3% decrease in 'Professional activities.'
-'Wholesale and retail' and 'Construction' saw significant fluctuations, indicating a dynamic response to the pandemic.
+The third figure provides a geospatial representation of new incorporations in the 'Real Estate Activities' sector in the UK.
+This Plotly chart showcases the geographical distribution of new companies in this significant industry.

-**Figure 3:** Plotly Bar Chart illustrating new incorporations of the largest industries in London from 2019 to 2021, with percentage changes year-over-year.
+**Figure 3:** Plotly Geospatial Chart depicting 'Real Estate Activities' new incorporations in the UK over the last three years.

-### 4. Geospatial Analysis of Real Estate Activities (Plotly Geospatial Chart)
+### 4. Animated Bubble Chart - Largest Industries (Plotly)

-The project concludes with a geospatial representation of new incorporations in the 'Real estate activities' sector.
-This industry, a significant player in the UK, witnessed new incorporations mainly around the London zone but spread across the entire country.
-The analysis reveals emerging opportunities and growth areas, showcasing the resilience of businesses amidst the challenges posed by the pandemic.
+The fourth figure is an animated bubble chart spanning a three-year time frame, illustrating the monthly performance of the largest industries from 2019 to 2021.
+This dynamic Plotly chart provides insights into the industries' performance on a monthly basis.

-**Figure 4:** Plotly Geospatial Chart depicting 'Real estate activities' new incorporations in the UK over the last three years.
+**Figure 4:** Animated Plotly Bubble Chart showcasing the monthly performance of the largest industries in the UK over a three-year span.

 ---